canting/babu-site/pirate.md

   feature: feature-01.png
 ---

 **tl:dr** - *You can download all my guides free of charge, everybody!
-Just, you know, consider buying them if like them, or alternatively help spread the word if you don't have money to spare.
+Just, you know, consider buying them if you like them, or alternatively help spread the word if you don't have money to spare.
 Download links [at the bottom](#links).*\\
 \\
 People say that information should be free or wants to be free.
 I don't know about that.
 Personification is a literary device and not a logical one after all, though I certainly understand the sentiment.